apideck-libraries/portman/examples/testsuite-assign-variables/readme.md

   ],
 ```

-This will target the OpenApi GET method for the `/crm/leads/{id}` and will assign the value of the specific`header` from the response header to a Postman collection.
+This will target the OpenAPI GET method for the `/crm/leads/{id}` and will assign the value of the specific`header` from the response header to a Postman collection.

 The API response for the create operation will contain: